Characterizing closed curves on Riemann surfaces via homology groups of coverings: The pro- hyperbolic solenoid

-Let us fix a non-singular metric on $S_{g,n}$ such that the punctures are hyperbolic cusps.
+Let us fix a complete, non-singular metric on $S_{g,n}$ of constant curvature $-1$.
+A closed curve $\gm$ on $S_{g,n}$ is \emph{peripheral} if it is homotopic to a power of a s.c.c.\ bounding a $1$-punctured disc on $S_{g,n}$.
+Peripheral closed curves are characterized by the property that they have trivial geometric intersection with any closed curve on the surface.
+With the chosen metric, all non-peripheral closed curves on $S_{g,n}$ have a unique geodesic representative in their homotopy class.

 Let $\D\ra S_{g,n}$ be the universal covering space.
-The choice of a base point $\td{a}$, over the base point $a$ of the fundamental group $\Pi_{g,n}$, identifies this with the covering transformation group of the covering $\D\ra S_{g,n}$.
-The space $\D$ can then be identified with the hyperbolic disc and the fundamental group $\Pi_{g,n}$ with a discrete subgroup of $\mathrm{Aut}(\D)\cong\mathrm{PSL}_2(\R)$.
+The choice of a point $\td{a}\in\D$, lying above the base point $a\in S_{g,n}$, identifies the fundamental group $\Pi_{g,n}$ with the covering transformation group of $\D\ra S_{g,n}$.
+The space $\D$, with the induced metric, can then be identified with the Poincar\'e disc and the fundamental group $\Pi_{g,n}$ with a discrete subgroup of $\mathrm{Aut}(\D)\cong\mathrm{PSL}_2(\R)$.
+Note that all elements of $\Pi_{g,n}$ are identified with hyperbolic elements of $\mathrm{PSL}_2(\R)$, except those containing a peripheral curve in their homotopy class, which are instead identified with parabolic elements.